frzam/zero-to-one/Day #0/README.md

 #### Tags:
 > These are some keywords which defines how web browser will disploy the content.

-In simpler terms tags are words that are used to make website.
-They are like bricks of webpage.
+In simpler terms tags are words that are used to make website. **They are like bricks of webpage**.

 General format of tags are ``` <tagname> Some text </tagname>``` .Examples```<body></body>, <h1><h1> and <p></p> ``` etc.